 It would take time, I thought, but the process would be straightforward.
-I could comfortably read 1000 words of my prose out loud in ten minutes so recording my whole 130,000-word, 374-page Nepal memoir as an audio book was doable.
-I thought this was a bit more than a couple of hundred hours so was the prefect project for lockdown, and being in Nepal I could record exotic bird calls to start and end each chapter.
+I could comfortably read 1500 words of my prose out loud in ten minutes so recording my whole 130,000-word, 374-page Nepal memoir as an audio book was doable.
+I thought this would take maybe more than a couple of hundred hours so was the prefect project for lockdown, and being in Nepal I could record exotic bird calls to start and end each chapter.

 There was so much to learn.
 I read that the voice changes through the day and that it was best to record at the same time each day, but what astonished me was how my voice changed even during a recording that might take an hour.
 This meant that cutting and pasting isn’t as easy as with the written word.
 And if “He said”, “She said” needed to be moved from the end to the beginning of a piece of dialogue, the intonation is completely different so you simply can’t.

 And aware of criticisms of other author-recordists I put my heart and soul into this – no-one was going to accuse me of having a monotonous voice.

 I did wonder what to do about accents.
 I completely marmalised reconstructed dialogue featuring Dr Green; this personable physician is Irish but my reading wandered back and forth across the Celtic Sea several times during a couple of lines.
 And my attempts at an American accent – well I just have to apologise, or hope listeners find it amusing.

 I was aware that my attempts at Nepal accents could sound mocking.
 I hope this isn’t how listeners experience this.

 turn of phrase or poor pronunciation so I hope this also entertains and puts the listener into a Nepali frame of mind.

 It was great to have been able to start recording A Glimpse of Eternal Snows

 while in Kathmandu although I soon dropped my early ideas of recording while sitting up on our flat roof looking towards the himals.